byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Discovering what kind of meaning to give it ...***

-**Life is in motion, every day movement is a dance, what someone sees, smells, hears, how one brings their consciousness to the experience, to the soil, to a tree, ..., a bird in the garden, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**
+**Life is in motion, every day movement is a dance, what someone sees, smells, hears, how one brings their consciousness to the experience, to the soil, to a tree, ..., to a bird in the garden, and then brings it *into the body*, that becomes the dance; the felt experience of *being in organism*, the shared breath made visible.**

-*Preserving the character of somethings true nature is achieved through connection.*
+#### *Preserving the character of somethings true nature is achieved through connection.*

-**A ritual is a movement that has a purpose, to achieve something real in ones life.
+**A ritual is a movement that has a purpose, to achieve something real, something meaningful in ones life.
 Dancing within life, creating a sense of reverence for the process.**

 *... starting over ... nothing lasts ...
-What someone can have control over is how one copes with what happens, being adaptable to change. ...*
+What someone *can* have control over, is how one copes with what happens, being adaptable to change. ...*

 **Art is a way** ...  finding a common way to move forward through to nature ... finding the commonalities.